afedukov/searchtweak/resources/docs/1.0/search-models.md

 The **Model Details** page provides a comprehensive view of each search model's performance and progress over time.
 On this page, you will find:

 - **List of All Model Evaluations**: A complete list of all evaluations conducted for the model, allowing you to track and review each assessment.
+For each metric, the percentage change is displayed compared to the previous metric of the same type or to the metrics of the Baseline evaluation if one is set.
+This helps you quickly identify improvements or regressions in performance.
 - **Model Graph**: This graph includes the metrics values from every finished evaluation, enabling you to observe the progress and performance of your search model over time.

 These tools help you to continuously monitor and improve your search models, ensuring they remain effective and relevant.